adityabnair/react-langchain/README.md

 ### Running

-1. Use pipenv to install python libraries from requirements.txt
+1. Use pipenv to install python libraries from requirements.txt (a virtual environemnt is always recommended)
 2. Add environment variable in a .env file to hold the OpenAI API key
 3. Run main.py
 4. Observe results and can re-reun using a different input text